How can I be a Christian and affirm LGBTQ+?

 Those who choose to live like eunuchs for the kingdom of heaven (Matthew 19:11-12).
 This applies to a person of any sexual orientation who chooses to live a celibate life to better serve God.
 Paul also acknowledges that believers may either marry or remain single or widowed (1 Corinthians 7:8-9).
 Some are gifted with celibacy; it's not a mandate.

-In my fiction, Forgotten Followers from Broken to Bold Book 1 in the era of the Gospels, Jesus helps a mother learn how to accept her son, even after she realizes he is not made to marry a woman as she had hoped or expected.
+In my fiction, Forgotten Followers from Broken to Bold Book 1 set in the era of the Gospels, Jesus helps a mother learn how to accept her son, even after she realizes he is not made to marry a woman as she had hoped or expected.
 Jesus accepts him as God made him and calls him to build God's kingdom, regardless of his sexual orientation.
 His mother follows Jesus's example and loves and affirms her son.

-Did the Early Church accept LGBTQ+?
+Acts: Did the Early Church accept LGBTQ+?

 The Spirit of God told Philip the Evangelist to go down a deserted road towards Gaza.
 On the desert road, Philip encountered a eunuch who was a foreigner from Ethiopia returning home.
 He had gone to Jerusalem to worship but was considered blemished and not permitted in the Court of the Israelites.
 He told Philip no one would explain to him the meaning of what he was reading in Isaiah.
 Philip explained the good news about Jesus to the eunuch.
 When they saw water, the eunuch asked if anything was standing in the way of him being baptized.
 Philip could have replied it was not possible for people of uncertain gender, but he did not.
 Philip baptized the eunuch because whosoever believes in Jesus will be saved and receive eternal life (Acts 8:26-40).
 Pastor Zach Lambert uses the eunuch's baptism as an example of God authorizing all people, regardless of gender, to be adopted as full members of the family of God(6).

 In Because She Was Called: From Broken to Bold Book 2, A Novel of the Early Church, Philip the Evangelist baptizes the Ethiopian eunuch (based on Acts 8), even though he is uncircumcised and not a Jew, and even though the eunuch is not fully male or female.
-The Holy Spirit directed Philip to evangelize and baptize this eunuch into God's family, even though a eunuch was detested by Jewish society, considered blemished, and excluded from the temple.
+The Holy Spirit directed Philip to evangelize and baptize this eunuch into God's family, even though a eunuch was detested by Jewish society, considered blemished, and excluded from the Temple.

 Representing LGBTQ+ persons adopted into God's family with the full rights of sons provides a model for how today's church may adopt all people into God's family.

-Did Paul address LGBTQ+?
+Did Paul Address LGBTQ+?

 Romans

-“You see that the whole of desire comes from an excess which cannot contain itself within its proper limits.” - John Chrysostom (7)
+“You see that the whole of desire comes from an excess which cannot contain itself within its proper limits.” - John Chrysostom (8)

-The Roman Emperor Hadrian was a well-known example of how married, heterosexual men had same-sex relations with younger, passive men.
-The marriage was for legal sons to inherit.
-The same-sex relations were for a show of power.
+Effeminate refers to (9) a male being passive in a same-sex encounter, being dominated or used like a female.
+Sodomy is connected to violent rape and gang rape of boys or men (Genesis 19:4-7, Judges 19:22-23).
+The Roman Emperor Hadrian (10) was a well-known example of how married, heterosexual men had same-sex relations with younger, passive men.
+Marriage was for legal sons to inherit.
+Same-sex relations were for a show of power and dominance.
 Hadrian took on Antinous, a younger man known for his beauty, to accompany him as a constant companion.
 It was common knowledge that Achilles affectionately partnered with Patrocles in Greek mythology.
-Paul condemns the common Roman practices of sexual exploitation of young boys, pederasty, and abusive activity with youths; he does not address two consenting adults in a same-sex relationship.

-In Romans, Paul discusses what is 'natural' using the same language he uses in 1 Corinthians 11.
+Paul discusses what is 'natural' using the same language he uses in 1 Corinthians 11.
 When Paul contrasts short and long hair as 'natural' and 'disgraceful' in 1 Corinthians 11, we understand that the description of natural hair length relates to what was customary in the first-century culture, not a universal rule for Christians about hair length today.
-Paul contrasts abusive and appropriate couplings using the same culturally specific 'natural' and 'disgraceful' (10).
+Paul contrasts abusive and appropriate couplings using the same culturally specific 'natural' and 'disgraceful' (11).

 1 Corinthians

-In 1 Corinthians, English translations of the Bible did not use the word homosexual until 1946 (12).
-The ideas of whoremonger and sodomite were combined and the word homosexual was introduced to English translations of 1 Corinthians.
+English translations of the Bible did not use the word homosexual until 1946 (13).
+At that time, the ideas of whoremonger and sodomite were combined and the word homosexual was introduced to English translations of 1 Corinthians.
 The literal translation of 1 Corinthians 6:13 condemns men who are whoremongers, (men who take the active role in using a woman or young boy as a prostitute), or effeminate (men or boys who take the passive role, being exploited by dominant men with promiscuous lust).
-Paul used the word that indicates these dominant males who were abusing boys (13).
-Paul criticizes lasciviousness, lechery, and debauchery, which refer to excessive sexual desire (Galatians 5:19-21).
-The writer seems to be calling out lustful men who lack self-control and sexually abuse (14) or exploit boys or prostitutes.
-It has only been in the most recent one hundred years that Bible translations have used the word homosexual on this list.
-Paul condemns exploitive, abusive relations, and not faithful, monogamous homosexuality.

 1 Timothy